We practice an Open Table and recognize all Baptisms

 Funds are distributed by the Mission Committee to help needy individuals or families in our community and our congregation.
 This is done privately, so that the needs of those persons receiving assistance are kept in confidence.

-Max was born in Cincinnati, where he grew up in both Northside and New Burlington.
+Bernie-Max was born in Cincinnati, where he grew up in both Northside and New Burlington.
 As a youth he attended First United Church of Christ on Hoffner St. in Northside.
 Upon graduation he entered the world of banking living in Cincinnati, New York City & San Francisco.
 Also, while living in San Francisco he became an award winning Taxicab driver & Tour guide to the entire Bay Area including Wine Country.
 In May 2012 while driving cross country, and stopping in Cincinnati, he reconnected with First UCC, now located in College Hill.
 He decided to remain in Cincinnati where he is active in many church activities including Co-Chef of Fishes & Loaves feeding program and President of the church board.
 After a short while back he became Administrative Assistant with Immanuel UCC and is looking forward to many years of service here.

 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.